Federated Domain Generalization: A Survey: PRELIMINARIES

 \subsection{Domain Generalization}

-DA assumes some labeled or unlabeled data from the target domain is accessible for model adaptation, but it may not always be the case in practice.
-In some real-world scenarios, collecting labeled data from the target domain can be time-consuming, expensive, or even impossible due to ethical or legal constraints.
-Additionally, in some cases, the distribution of the target domain data may be unknown, making it challenging to apply traditional DA techniques that rely on knowledge of the target domain distribution.
-To address the issue, domain generalization (DG) has emerged as a promising technique to improve the generalization performance of ML models to new and unseen domains by training them on diverse datasets that cover multiple domains.
-The process of the domain generalization task is illustrated on the left of Fig.~\ref{compare2} and summarized in \textbf{Definition 3}.
+DA operates under the premise that either labeled or unlabeled data from the target domain is available for model adaptation, a condition not always met in real-world scenarios.
+Acquiring labeled data from the target domain can be prohibitively time-consuming, costly, or unfeasible due to ethical or legal restrictions.
+Moreover, the target domain's data distribution might remain elusive, complicating the application of conventional DA methods that depend on understanding this distribution.
+To tackle the issue, DG has been identified as a potent strategy to enhance the generalization capacity of ML models across novel and unseen domains.
+This is achieved by training models on a heterogeneous collection of datasets encompassing various domains.
+The DG methodology is depicted on the left side of Figure~\ref{compare2} and is concisely defined in \textbf{Definition 3}.